HOW TO SPEND ONE WEEK IN TUSCANY ITINERARY

 Lucca and Pisa – 1 Day

+Here are two more places for your Tuscany itinerary.
 From Florence, you can easily get via train, or car, to Lucca and Pisa.
 It’s up to you which one you opt for first (Lucca is closer to Florence).

 Pisa is surely mostly known for one attraction, but it is a bit more than the Leaning Tower of Pisa.
 However, I tried really hard and planned in a full day for Pisa, but I figured out that half a day is really enough!

-Things to do in Pisa in half a day:
+Things to Do and See in Pisa

 - Visit the Piazza del Duomo, where you have the Leaning Tower of Pisa, a 14th-century tower that is probably the most famous tilted building in the world (skip-the-lines tickets are a must if you do not want to spend a lot of time in line).